 Time is money, as the saying goes, and when an important piece of production equipment breaks down, management knows it must get up and running as quickly as possible.

-Maintenance workers must be able to work quickly under pressure in order to maintain production levels.
-If a maintenance worker cracks under pressure or does everything at a snail’s pace, they will not thrive in most work environments.
+Maintenance workers must be able to work quickly under pressure to maintain production levels.
+If a maintenance worker succumbs to pressure or does everything at a snail’s pace, they will not thrive in most work environments.

 The job of a maintenance worker can be completely different from day to day.
 They might be asked to come in late at night to fix a vital piece of machinery.
 They might be asked to learn all about a new piece of equipment that has been brought in.
 They might be invited into a meeting to explain extremely technical matters to people in very basic terms.

-The varying nature of the job calls for a person who is effective in a wide range of situations.
+The varying nature of the job calls for a person who is capable of performing a variety of tasks.

 At NSC, we’ve helped all kind of professionals put together eye-catching resumes.
 If you’re currently looking for a new job and want your resume reviewed by one of our knowledgeable professionals, please contact us today.